Communication

-Communication connects people and places, and though the Baptist National Support Centre various communication resources are provided or offered for the Baptist churches of New Zealand:
+Communication connects people and places, and though the Baptist National Support Centre various communication resources are provided or offered for the Baptist Churches of New Zealand:

 Baptist NZ app